mariofusco/quarkus-drools-llm/README.md

 {"firstName": "Mario", "lastName": "Fusco", "birthDate": "1974-03-18", "income": 250000}
 ```

-that are automatically translated by langchain4j into an instance of the Person class.
-At this point it is straightforward to insert this Person object into a Drools session and let it evaluate the bank business rules against it.
+that are automatically translated by LangChain4j into an instance of the `Person` class.
+At this point it is straightforward to insert this `Person` object into a Drools session and let it evaluate the bank business rules against it.

-The other nice, and in similar situations also very likely required, advantage of this solution is that a rule engine is a completely transparent and trackable form of artificial intelligence, so if you write something like:
+The other nice (and in similar situations also very likely required) advantage of this solution is that a rule engine is a completely transparent and trackable form of artificial intelligence, so if you write something like:

 ```
 Sofia the daughter of Mario Fusco is born on the 26th day of the ninth month of 2011.
 She is a very smart student.